-The ultimate aim of the project is to create a complete and seamless NCIM with harmonised data and information that follows the same standards and regulations and that is presented in the same way for all the users.
+The ultimate aim of the project is to create a complete and seamless NCIM with harmonised data and information that follows the same standards and regulations and that is presented in TS 2 - Application of IT in Land Administration and SDI 12/14 Olof Olsson and Christos Papadopoulos the same way for all the users.
 The fact that NLS together with the MCA are responsible for the creation of the NCIM results in some direct economical benefits by avoiding double work.